You are Owed Money —

 - Under certain circumstances, debts or obligations of support to a spouse or common-law partner or child living separate from a debtor.

 These prior claims are subject to certain conditions and this list is not exhaustive.

-The law gives priority to the claims of preferred creditors (e.g., numbers 5 and 6 above) over those of other unsecured creditors.
+The law gives priority to the claims of preferred creditors (e.g., bullets 5 and 6 above) over those of other unsecured creditors.

-The claims of ordinary creditors, i.e., creditors who are not secured creditors and don't have priority under section 136 of the BIA, are satisfied on a pro-rata basis: after all secured and preferred creditors have been paid in full, ordinary creditors divide the remaining funds among themselves in proportion to how much each is owed.
+The claims of ordinary creditors, i.e., those who are not secured creditors and don't have priority under section 136 of the BIA, are satisfied on a pro rata basis: after all secured and preferred creditors have been paid in full, ordinary creditors divide the remaining funds among themselves in proportion to how much each is owed.

 Closing the bankruptcy

-Under certain circumstances, the process for discharging the bankrupt begins with the trustee issuing a report on the bankrupt's application for discharge.
+Under certain circumstances, the process for discharging the bankrupt begins with the LIT issuing a report on the bankrupt's application for discharge.
 The report must analyze:

 - the affairs of the bankrupt;

 - the manner in which the bankrupt has performed his or her duties;